-Transcript delivery methods include regular mail, pick-up in person (photo ID is required), and electronic delivery.
+Transcript delivery methods include regular mail and electronic delivery.
 Electronic delivery is the fastest and most reliable delivery method.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include: